|

 MBS 588

-This example lives at the BAMMOT Museum site, Wythall and is under restoration by Tim Clayton.
+This example lived at the BAMMOT Museum site, Wythall and was under restoration by Tim Clayton.
 Tim has been

-instrumental in obtaining some interior trim parts for my own SM106, for which I am very grateful.
+instrumental in obtaining some interior floor-trim parts for my own SM106, for which I am very grateful.
+The trim parts were eventually traced to DMS1067 which was one that escaped from London to the East Midlands.

 Photo: © Tim Clayton 2006